MikeDev101/cloudlink/SECURITY.md

 | S1.1              | 🔴 No      | End of life.                                                         |
 | S1.0              | 🔴 No      | End of life.                                                         |

+#### *Notice for Meower Variants of CloudLink*
+Special exceptions are given to Meower-specific builds of CloudLink.
+They will be maintained as long as Meower supports APIv0 or the CloudLink protocol.

 ## Servers
 You are to keep your instance of Cloudlink as up-to-date as possible.
 You are to assume that support can be discontinued at any time, with or without reason.
 ### Supported Versions